lavalink-devs/youtube-source/README.md

     and it is unable to yield any supported formats when playing livestreams.
     It is advised not to use this client on its own for that reason, if those features are required.
 - `ANDROID_LITE`
+  - This client **does not receive Opus formats** so transcoding is required.
-  - Appears to have restrictions similar to that of `ANDROID_TESTSUITE` except livestreams which appear to be playable with this client.
+  - Similar restrictions to that of `ANDROID_TESTSUITE` except livestreams are playable.
 - `MEDIA_CONNECT`
+  - This client **does not receive Opus formats** so transcoding is required.
   - This client has restrictions imposed, including but possibly not limited to:
     - Unable to load playlists.
     - Unable to use search.
 - `IOS`
-  - This client does not receive Opus formats, so transcoding is required.
+  - This client **does not receive Opus formats**, so transcoding is required.
 This can increase resource consumption.
 It is recommended not to use this client unless it has the least priority (specified last), or where hardware usage is not a concern.
 - `TVHTML5EMBEDDED`